If there’s one thing businesses cannot afford in today’s competitive landscape, it’s sub-optimal system performance.

 All in all, BlazeMeter is a heavyweight for the heavyweights.

 Now a part of Cisco, AppDynamics has been in the web application monitoring game for a long time and is quite well-known.
 At present, AppDynamics is a suite of tools to solve a broad range of performance and monitoring requirements of a modern SaaS team.

 As far as pure API/microservice monitoring goes, the suite offers Microservice IQ.
 With this service, you can monitor and analyze a microservice cluster of virtually any scale, preserving the history and letting you correlate it with changes in the cluster.
 At any rate, this at least allows you to simulate the impact of adding/removing nodes from the cluster.

-Same goes for monitoring real-time metrics, which can be done at a cluster-level or node-level, presenting you both the big-picture view and the extreme detail, as needed.
+The same goes for monitoring real-time metrics, which can be done at a cluster-level or node-level, presenting you both the big-picture view and the extreme detail, as needed.